mezo-org/musd/docs/rfc-microloans.md

 - What is the governance model?
 What access controls do we want to put in place?
 - What does the upgrade path look like?
 - Should we have a rollback/pause mechanism?
+- What do we do if the main trove gets redeemed against?